Hyrasso/oxylisp/readme.md

 - [ ] what does sould eval do : takes Exp returns Result< Exp>
 - implement lambda, set, quote
 - implement some std funct (maths, comp is a good start), see for things with side effects (print, i/o)
+    std funct needs either a new exp type or maybe they could be inplemented alongsid if, define, ...
     Should std function have a different Exp variant than runtime created lambda? relates to lambda implementation iguess
     - maths (+-/*)
     - comp (><=)